Does Auto Insurance Cover Bicycle Accidents?

 Even worse than underinsured drivers are uninsured drivers.
 Approximately, 12% of drivers do not pay for auto insurance.

 If an uninsured driver hits your bike, check out your health, auto, or bike policies.
 Bikers who also drive cars may use their car insurance, even if they were on their bike during the accident.

 Whatever type of insurance you use, it is essential to know what steps to take after the accident.

 WHAT ABOUT BIKE INSURANCE?

-While the percentage of bikers with biker’s insurance is low, that does not mean you should not use it.
+While the percentage of bikers with biker’s insurance is low, that does not mean you should not utilize this additional coverage.